Application Details and Information

 Stand out among a smaller applicant pool

-Trinity’s acceptance rate is 34 percent, and applying Early Decision will help you stand out in the hundreds as compared to the thousands of applicants in Early Action or Regular Decision.
+Trinity’s overall acceptance rate is 31% compared to 51% for Early Decision.
+Applying Early Decision will help you stand out in the hundreds as compared to the thousands of applicants in Early Action or Regular Decision.

 Make a commitment to attend Trinity